Gasification: Waste disposal

 A major challenge for waste gasification technologies is to reach an acceptable (positive) gross electric efficiency.
 The high efficiency of converting syngas to electric power is counteracted by significant power consumption in the waste preprocessing, the consumption of large amounts of pure oxygen (which is often used as gasification agent), and gas cleaning.
 Another challenge becoming apparent when implementing the processes in real life is to obtain long service intervals in the plants, so that it is not necessary to close down the plant every few months for cleaning the reactor.

 Environmental advocates have called gasification "incineration in disguise" and argue that the technology is still dangerous to air quality and public health.
 "Since 2003 numerous proposals for waste treatment facilities hoping to use... gasification technologies failed to receive final approval to operate when the claims of project proponents did not withstand public and governmental scrutiny of key claims," according to the Global Alliance for Incinerator Alternatives.
 One facility which operated from 2009–2011 in Ottawa had 29 "emissions incidents" and 13 "spills" over those three years.
 It was also only able to operate roughly 25% of the time.

 Several waste gasification processes have been proposed, but few have yet been built and tested, and only a handful have been implemented as plants processing real waste, and most of the time in combination with fossil fuels.

-One plant (in Chiba, Japan using the Thermoselect process) has been processing industrial waste with natural gas and purified oxygen since year 2000, but has not yet documented positive net energy production from the process.
+One plant (in Chiba, Japan, using the Thermoselect process) has been processing industrial waste with natural gas and purified oxygen since year 2000, but has not yet documented positive net energy production from the process.

 In 2007 Ze-gen erected a waste gasification demonstration facility in New Bedford, Massachusetts.
 The facility was designed to demonstrate gasification of specific non-MSW waste streams using liquid metal gasification.
 This facility came after widespread public opposition shelved plans for a similar plant in Attleboro, Massachusetts.
 Today Ze-gen appears to be defunct, and the company website was taken down in 2014.

 Also in the US, in 2011 a plasma system delivered by PyroGenesis Canada Inc. was tested to gasify municipal solid waste, hazardous waste and biomedical waste at the Hurlburt Field Florida Special Operations Command Air Force base.
 The plant, which cost $7.4 million to construct, was closed and sold at a government liquidation auction in May 2013.
 The opening bid was $25.
 The winning bid was sealed.

+In December 2022, the Sierra BioFuels Plant opened in Reno, Nevada, converting landfill waste to synthetic crude oil.
+The plant was shut down in 2024, its owner, Fulcrum BioEnnergy Inc, filed for bankruptcy protection.